Drill4J/agent-dotnet/README.md

 The profiler is a COM DLL loaded to Common Language Runtime process on startup.
 It provides a component class and implements necessary interfaces.

-Agent DLL binaries can be found under `./bin/$Platform/$Configuration/Drill4dotNet/Drill4dotNet.dll`, for example: `./bin/x64/Release/Drill4dotNet/Drill4dotNet.dll`

-The current version just outputs information to the console window.

-- Start cmd.
-- Run `./setruntimeenv.cmd` in the top repository folder to configure the environment for profiling.
-It can be run without elevation.
-The environment settings affect both .NET Core runtime and .NET Framework CLR, whichever is installed.
-- Run a .NET application in the same console session, for example:
-    ```
-    dotnet.exe .\bin\x64\Release\HelloWorld\netcoreapp3.1\HelloWorld.dll
-    ```
-- The profiler prints to stdout the information about events from the target application executed in CLR.

-In addition to `setruntimeenv.cmd`, you can register the COM DLL in the system using command `regsvr32.exe Drill4dotNet.dll`.
-To register/unregister, you need administrative privileges.

 # Sources

 Source repository is located at GitHub: https://github.com/Drill4J/agent-dotnet